Larmon Family History

 December 11, 1894

-James Larmon dropped dead of a heart attack
+James Larmon died of a heart attack

 On December 1, 1894, James Larmon left Thomasville on a business trip that eventually brought him through New Orleans then back to Cincinnati.
-While he was home, James visited the Queen’s Club, where he dropped dead of a heart attack on December 11th.
+While he was home, James visited the Queen’s Club, where he died of a heart attack on December 11th.
 Harriet Larmon returned home to Cincinnati to prepare for the funeral and settle her husband’s large estate.
 Larmon’s will provided well for his mother and wife, but one provision suggested a troubled relationship with their adopted son Artie: he would receive $20,000 when he turned 25, but only if he proved himself “sober and competent to manage it.”

 Harriet Larmon returned to Thomasville the same winter